clokep/clokep.github.io/content/articles/irc-client-usage-share.rst

 ''''''''''''''

-I have to admit that I was fairly shocked by the number of IRCCloud users as I found it pretty unusable when messing with it.
+I have to admit that I was fairly shocked by the number of IRCCloud users as I found it pretty unusable when messing with it [#]_.
 I suspect it being an 'easy' bouncer draws many people to it.
 The bouncer-like software (IRCCloud, ZNC, bip) represents almost half of the users surveyed (692 / 1549 ≈ 45%)!